 16. Umbilical cord care

 When you bring home baby from the hospital, your baby is going to have his/her umbilical cord intact.
 The umbilical cord usually falls off by itself within the 2 to 4 week mark.
 So in the meantime, you need to know the basics of taking care of your baby with umbilical cord on.
+Must know tips for the first 30 days home with a newborn.

 - Keep it dry